JohnSnowLabs/spark-nlp/README.md

 ## EMR Support

-Spark NLP 2.5.2 has been tsted and is compatible with the following EMR releases:
+Spark NLP 2.5.2 has been tested and is compatible with the following EMR releases:

 * 5.26.0
 * 5.27.0